-Guideline related to: Annex I, points 3.1.1 and 3.1.2
+Guideline related to: Annex I Sections 3.1.1 and 3.1.2

-Question: How to interpret point 3.1.1 of Annex I as far as the forming procedures are concerned?
+Question How to interpret section 3.1.1 of Annex I as far as the forming procedures are concerned?
 Does it impose for the manufacturer a qualification procedure for forming operations which will be validated by the Notified Body?

-Answer: The Directive does not require for qualification of forming procedures in point 3.1.1 of Annex I, although it includes such a qualification for permanent joints in point 3.1.2 of Annex I.

-But there is an essential requirement about the preparation of the component parts (cf Annex I, point 3.1.1) and the manufacturer shall demonstrate in the technical documentation of the equipment that this requirement has been satisfied.
+Answer The Directive does not require for qualification of forming procedures in section 3.1.1 of Annex I, although it includes such a qualification for permanent joints in section 3.1.2 of Annex I. But there is an essential requirement about the preparation of the component parts (cf Annex I, point 3.1.1) and the manufacturer shall demonstrate in the technical documentation of the equipment that this requirement has been satisfied.
 Depending on the modules, the Notified Body may examine this technical documentation.
+Reason Note [x]

+Accepted by Working Party Guidelines (WPG) on: 09/12/2015 Accepted by Working Group Pressure (WGP) on: 15/03/2016

+Pressure Equipment Directive PED 2014/68/EU Commission's Working Group "Pressure"

+Question Must a Notified Body take into account a procedure of permanent joints qualified by another Notified Body or a recognised third-party organisation?
+Answer Yes, a Notified Body is not allowed to reject an approval of procedure of permanent joints made on the basis of a precise reference and applying competence in accordance with the PED.
+Nevertheless, it is its responsibility to verify that the joining process and the reference to the manufactured product are adequate.
+Reason Note [x]

+Accepted by Working Party Guidelines (WPG) on: 09/12/2015 Accepted by Working Group Pressure (WGP) on: 15/03/2016

+Pressure Equipment Directive PED 2014/68/EU Commission's Working Group "Pressure"

-Guideline related to: Annex I, point 3.1.2
+Guideline related to: Article 2 (13), Annex I Sections 3.1.2 and 3.1.3